JobService/job-service/bower_components/caf-templates/developer_docs/implementation_guide.md

 #### Configuring .gitignore

-You should add a `.gitignore` file to both the root repository folder to exclude the following files and folders:
+You should add a `.gitignore` file to both the root repository folder and the documentation folder to exclude the `node_modules` folder and the `_site` folders from being pushed to the repository.

--   docs/node_modules
--   docs/_site
--   docs/.sass-cache
--   docs/.jekyll-metadata
--   docs/Gemfile.lock
--   docs/caf-templates

-You should also add a `.gitignore` file to the `docs` folder to exclude the following files and folders:

--   node_modules
--   _site
--   .sass-cache
--   .jekyll-metadata
--   Gemfile.lock

 #### Setting Up Navigation